kocvara/Loraine.jl/docs/src/low-rank_solutions.md

 - What can be gained:
     - ``H`` assembly: lower complexity, ``H`` does not have to be stored in memory

-	- ``Hy = r`` can only be solved approximately, one CG iteration has very low complexity (only matrix-vector multiplication)
+	- system ``Hy = r`` can only be solved approximately, one CG iteration has very low complexity (only matrix-vector multiplication)

 - Drawback:
     - ``H`` getting (very) ill-conditioned, CG may need very many iterations and may not work at all